conlin-matt/SurfRCaT/docs/about.md

 # Considerations for using SurfRCaT #
-1) SurfRCaT can only be applied to a camera if:
+1. SurfRCaT can only be applied to a camera if:
-   + You have video(s) from the camera
+   + You have video(s) from the camera (see Point 1 in the [Overview](https://conlin-matt.github.io/SurfRCaT/overview.html) page)
    + The camera views structures that can be identified in airborne lidar observations (e.g. piers, buildings, lifeguard towers)

-2) SurfRCaT must be run on a Windows 10 machine.
+2. SurfRCaT must be run on a Windows 10 machine.
-3) SurfRCaT requires a reliable internet connection during runtime.
+3. SurfRCaT requires a reliable internet connection during runtime.
-4) Airborne lidar datasets can be extremely large.
-While SurfRCaT goes to great lengths to reduce the amount of lidar data that are downloaded and saved locally, this process can still be slow.
+4. Airborne lidar datasets can be extremely large.
+While SurfRCaT works to reduce the amount of lidar data that are downloaded and saved locally, this process can still be slow.
 Speed depends greatly on the lidar dataset being downloaded, though this process could concievably take upwards of 30 minutes or more depending on the dataset and internet connection.
-5) Using images from surfcams to study the coast requires a number of specific considerations.
+5. Using images from surfcams to study the coast requires a number of specific considerations.
 The TUTORIALS illustrate these.
-6) SurfRCaT does not account/correct for lens distortion (see OVERVIEW OF PROCESSES AND ASSUMPTIONS).
-SurfRCaT may therefore not be applicable to surfcams with substantial lens distortion (e.g. fisheye lenses).
+6. SurfRCaT does not account/correct for lens distortion and makes a few *a priori* assumptions about the camera (see the [Overview](https://conlin-matt.github.io/SurfRCaT/overview.html) page).
+SurfRCaT may therefore not be applicable to surfcams with substantial lens distortion (e.g. fisheye lenses) or which deviate substantially from these assumptions.

 ## Integration with the WebCAT array ##
 The [Webcamera Application Testbed](https://secoora.org/webcat/) is a network of 7 surfcams spanning the southeastern U.S. that have continuous video streams archived on servers made available to the public.
-SurfRCaT contains built-in options to download historical imagery from, calibrate, and rectify imagery from the 4 WebCAT cameras that meet SurfRCaT's usage requirments (see item 1 in CONSIDERATIONS FOR USING SURFRCAT).
-TUTORIAL 2 focuses on using a WebCAT camera to observe shoreline change in South Carolina.
+SurfRCaT contains built-in options to download historical imagery from, calibrate, and rectify imagery from the 4 WebCAT cameras that meet SurfRCaT's usage requirments (see item 1 above).
+[Tutorial 2](https://conlin-matt.github.io/SurfRCaT/tutorials.html) focuses on using a WebCAT camera to observe shoreline change in South Carolina.